We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Vitamin D deficiency is common worldwide.
 A person can check their vitamin D levels themselves with an at-home vitamin D test, and many of these tests are of the same quality as those that medical professionals use.

-This article discusses how at-home vitamin D tests work, how reliable they are, and lists a range of products to consider.
-It will also look at when a person might consider getting medical advice on vitamin D deficiency.
+This article discusses how at-home vitamin D tests work, how reliable they are, and which products to consider.
+It also looks at when a person might consider getting medical advice on vitamin D deficiency.

-Samples from at-home tests go through the same lab processing as samples taken by medical professionals in a doctor’s office or clinic.
-Validation of at-home tests involves the same process as traditional testing that takes place in labs and clinics.
+Samples from at-home tests go through the same lab processing as those from medical professionals in a doctor’s office or clinic.
+The validation process for at-home testing is the same as for traditional testing that takes place in a lab and clinic.

 However, a person taking a test at home must follow all of the test manufacturer’s instructions to avoid invalidating the results.